technophile-04/se2-externalContacts/NOTES.md

 ## TODO:

 - [ ] Get minimal thing work with user passing abi
+  - [ ] Add tooltip beside each input
 - [ ] Add an option to fetch from etherscan